emareg/unikeyboard/README.md

-unikeyboard
+UniKeyboard
 ===========
-xkb keyboard layout with 8 levels for often used unicode characters
+german xkb keyboard layout with 8 levels for often used unicode characters.

+It is based on the 6 level “neo-layout“ from http://www.neo-layout.org

 Features: